4

 Frequently Asked Questions

-We return to the lodge all three nights so all you need to carry is a daypack, containing a drink bottle, lunch, rain jacket and a camera.
+We return to the lodge all 3 nights so all you need to carry is a daypack, containing a drink bottle, lunch, rain jacket and a camera.
 The guides carry the rest!

-Yes, there are charging stations in the communal spaces around the lodge for your electronic devices.
+Yes, there are 3-pin power outlets (Australian) in the communal spaces around the lodge for charging your electronic devices.

-Absolutely.
-If you have a favourite pack, Gortex jacket, etc, you are more than welcome to bring your own
+Yes - if you have a favourite day pack, Gore-tex jacket, walking poles, or gaiters, you are more than welcome to bring your own instead of using the ones provided.

 Twelve Apostles Trip reviews